mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

     0
 ```

 If you hover the cursor over `b` or `c` you will see that the type of these variables is `a dim t`.
-That mean they are arrays who indexing type is `dim` and their element type is `t`.
+That means they are arrays whose indexing type is `dim` and their element type is `t`.

 This is actually fake.
 By the time you access them inside the kernel they will have been replaced and their type will be...